 - Office of the Valuer General: Supports land reform by providing impartial, efficient, just and equitable valuation services for all-land reform related matters in the country

-Each agri-park supports smallholder farmers by providing capacity building, mentorship, farm infrastructure, extension services, and production and mechanisation inputs.
+Each Agri-park supports smallholder farmers by providing capacity, mentorship, farm infrastructure, extension services, and production and mechanisation inputs.
+These farmers

-Agri-parks are expected to contribute to government’s targets of creating 1 million new jobs in rural economies by 2030, through the development of 300 000 new small-scale farmers and the creation of 145 000 agroprocessing jobs by 2019.
+Agri-parks are expected to contribute to government’s targets of creating one million new jobs in rural economies by 2030, and developing 300 000 new small-scale farmers and creating 145 000 agro-processing jobs by 2020.

-Extending the deadline for the lodging of claims was in line with the proposals of the National Development Plan, the CRDP and other growth strategies intended to promote national reconciliation and social cohesion.
+Extending the deadline for the lodging of claims was in line with the proposals of the NDP, the CRDP and other growth strategies intended to promote national reconciliation and social cohesion.

 The Act seeks to reopen the window for persons or communities dispossessed of their land due to past discriminatory laws and policies to lodge claims for their properties.

 The CRLR is responsible for investigating and processing restitution claims.
 The CRLR also develops and coordinates restitution policies and oversees restitution court cases.
 The restitution programme is aimed at removing the settlement of land restitution claims under the Restitution of Land Rights Act of 1994.
 The strategic objective of the CRLR is the restitution of rights in land or awards of alternative forms of equitable redress to claimants, within Medium Term Expenditure Framework budgetary allocation.

 The CRLR seeks to provide equitable redress to victims of racially motivated land dispossession, in line with the provisions of the Restitution of Land Rights Act of 1994.
 It plans to increase the number of lodgement sites to 52 by 2019.